pecknigel/learning-resources/class-notes/index.md

 Options for selecting elements with CSS.

-See [Open Tasks](/open-tasks) for available tasks to help out setting these up and learn along the way while benefiting from extra class time.
+See [Open Tasks](/open-tasks) for options to help out by creating class notes.
+Learn along the way while benefiting from extra class time.